Hdela99/hectorsTeamGenerator/README.md

 WHEN I click on the GitHub username
 THEN that GitHub profile opens in a new tab
 WHEN I start the application
-THEN I am prompted to enter the team manager’s name, employee ID, email address, and office number WHEN I enter the team manager’s name, employee ID, email address, and office number THEN I am presented with a menu with the option to add an engineer or an intern or to finish building my team WHEN I select the engineer option
+THEN I am prompted to enter the team MANAGER'S name, employee ID, email address, and office number WHEN I enter the team manager’s name, employee ID, email address, and office number THEN I am presented with a menu with the option to add an engineer or an intern or to finish building my team WHEN I select the engineer option